hiveot/hub/docs/TD Challenges.md

 > Use-case: When one or more property values have changed, consumers must be notified.
 * Sending them as an event would mean duplicating all properties in the TD as events which seems overkill and not the intended use.
 * Current solution: define a '$properties' event that contains a list of property values, similar to [webthings.io events resource](https://webthings.io/api/#events-resource).
-* New solution: define using the observeproperty Form operation
+* New solution: define using the observeproperty Form operation and let the protocol handle it

 3. How to updates multiple properties?
 [Answered]
 >  Use-case: user applies changes to multiple properties values in one request.